The Perfect Itinerary To See Rome In 2 Days

 The Jewish Ghetto

-At the end of your second day, head to the Jewish Ghetto.
+At the end of your second day, head to the Jewish Ghetto of Rome.
 It’s a 15 minutes walk from Trevi Fountain.

 Established by Pope Paul IV five centuries ago, the Ghetto is the place where all the Jews living in Rome were forced to move.
-It was walled and had gates that were closed at night.
-Nowadays, this area is famous for its Roman Kosher cuisine.
+It was walled and had gates that were closed at night, and regularly flooded because of its vicinity to the Tiber River, causing much damage to the community living there.

 Read this post for inspiration on where to eat in the area.